StatGenPRD/GDCgtx/HowToRun.md

 ```
 STUDYID  TRTGRP  ATRTGRP  PNITT  USUBJID
 ```
-If your data scientist has delivered an IDSL AR pop dataset with the AnalysisReadyData, you can either add a symbolic link in the input directory to the file.
+If your data scientist has delivered an IDSL AR pop dataset with the AnalysisReadyData, you can  add a symbolic link in the input directory to the file.
 If it is a CDISC ADaM dataset, use the following variables, respectively:
 ```
 ADSL.STUDYID  ADSL.TRTP  ADSL.TRTA  ADSL.ITTFL  ADSL.USUBJID
 ```